In this article, we explore the properties of radioactive alpha particles, beta particles, and gamma rays, as well as how to stop them.

 When an atom undergoes gamma decay, it emits a high-energy photon, the gamma particle or gamma ray (γ).

-Physicists generally consider photons to have negligible mass or completely massless.
+Physicists generally consider photons to have negligible mass or to be completely massless.
 Additionally, as mentioned before, the lack of charge of gamma particles means they have no significant Coulombic force.
 Thus, gamma rays have the highest penetration depth but the lowest ionization potential.

 Importantly, the kinetic energy, and thus the magnitude of impulses, can vary considerably between different sources of gamma rays.
 For instance, nickel-60 releases gamma rays at 1.33 MeV, while antimony-125 emits gammas at 1/50th the energy at 35.3 keV.